Spartantri KringleCon 2020 Write-Up

 Finding the needle in the hey

 The Sledge console displays numbers that can be filtered by entering the respective filters containing the hex codes.
-The possible filters are ALL, Equals, Not Equal, Contains, Greater, and Less.
+The possible filters are ALL

 By process of elimination check the ranges of each control but to eliminate the noise we set the following filters: